Goddard-Fortran-Ecosystem/gFTL/README.md

 ### Differences

-* Naming conventions for gFTL are much closer to C++ STL.
+* Naming conventions for gFTL are  closer to C++ STL.